Many people share the view that there are no "good" ads. They don't want to see any ads at all. We understand.

 Does AdBlock make any money from Acceptable Ads?

 Adblock Plus earns a significant part of its revenue from large companies that pay to be included in the Acceptable Ads whitelist.
 The fees large companies pay subsidize smaller companies, which can join the whitelist for free.
-No company can pay to pass ads that don't meet the criteria.
+No company can pay to whitelist ads that don't meet the criteria.

 You're always in control

 We believe users should control what they see on the web.
 That, after all, is what AdBlock is all about.
 You can easily opt out of the Acceptable Ads program.

 - Method 1: Click the AdBlock button in the browser toolbar and select Options.
 On the GENERAL tab, disable Allow some non-intrusive advertising.

 - Method 2: Disable the Acceptable Ads filter list on the FILTER LISTS tab.